aleszamp98/ProMeteo/docs/source/pages/rotation.rst

    0 & 0 & 1
    \end{bmatrix}

-This matrix is applied to the wind vector to align it with the true North-oriented LEC system.
+This matrix is then applied to the wind vector to align it with the true North-oriented LEC system.

 Streamline rotation
 --------------------

-An alternative reference frame is provided by the **physical streamline (PS) coordinate system**, which is defined directly by the structure of the flow itself.
+An alternative reference frame is the **physical streamline (PS) coordinate system**, which is defined directly by the structure of the flow itself.
 In this system, the orthonormal basis vectors :math:`(e_1, e_2, e_3)` are oriented such that:

-- :math:`e_1` is tangent to the local mean streamline,
+- :math:`e_1` is tangent to the local mean streamline;
-- :math:`e_2` is aligned with the principal normal to the streamline,
+- :math:`e_2` is aligned with the principal normal to the streamline;
 - :math:`e_3` is aligned with the binormal direction.

 This approach follows the procedure described in [Kaimal1994]_ and